Pataco80/next-radix-shadcn-theme/docs/en/project-structure.md

 ### Typecript configuration

-- `tsconfig.json`: Main TypeScript configuration for the project
+- `tsconfig.json`: Typescript configuration for the project
-- `tsconfig.node.json`: TypeScript configuration specific to Node.js environments
-- `tsconfig.scripts.json`: TypeScript configuration for utility scripts in the `scripts/` folder

 ### Configuration of development tools